 Sections 4 and 5 of this Notice identify and explain the data processing and data sharing carried out by BU.

 In these sections, where we describe a particular use of your data you will see a summary description of the processing and a colour-coded indicator of the legal basis of the processing (these are explained below).
 This first level of information will also describe any use or sharing of your data which we particularly need to highlight to you.
 You can then choose whether to read the “More information” text which gives a more detailed layer of information about the processing and its legal basis.

 Understanding the legal basis for processing of your data

 BU is using colour coding to provide a quick, easily accessible indication of the legal basis for processing.
-This box explains how the colour coding in this Notice links to the conditions set out in the GDPR: references to Articles are to the relevant provisions within the GDPR.
+The following explains how the colour coding in this Notice links to the conditions set out in the UK GDPR: references to Articles are to the relevant provisions within the UK GDPR.
 Further information about the basis of a specific category of processing can usually be obtained by reading the “More information” text in sections 4 and 5 of this Notice.